Why Stoke (& Staffordshire)

 When writing the words and meaning for the website, I was keen to share the brilliance and hope that working with bamboo since 2020 has given to me and many of our artists, communities and partners.
 It was also to qualify that the idea is not wild, that it is happening globally and with our neighbours in Europe.

-Of course, there is ambitions and the ambition and scope is relevant/transferrable to other places in the UK, however, fundamentally this was grown from the connection we have for this place, its history and the contribution to a positive future for we would like to make.
+Of course, there is ambitions and the ambition and scope is relevant/transferrable to other places in the UK, however, fundamentally this was grown from the connection we have for this place, its history and the contribution to a positive future that we would like to make.
 Brilliant Bamboo is shaped by Stoke and more broadly our place in North Staffs and Staffordshire.
 This though is my personal account of why here.

 They were coal miners, steel workers were working outside or with hands, hearts and bodies.
 People using raw materials to build the nation.